7 Dangers of Bleaching Dishes

 That’s no good!

-5. Accidental chemical reactions while bleaching dishes
+5. Accidental chemical reactions from bleach

 When you’re preparing to wash your dishes, how much thought are you giving to the ingredients in your dish soap?

 Unless you’re a devoted label-reader with a background in chemistry, you might be putting yourself in danger.

 Conventional dish soap contains many harsh chemicals.
 When you’re bleaching dishes, there’s a danger that you might trigger an unwanted reaction.

 If you find ammonia on an ingredient label you should be particularly careful.

 This is why the most widely used dish soap in the US even comes with a warning on the back of the bottle to never mix it with bleach.

 Whenever you use bleach inside your home, it releases chlorine gas into the air.

 According to the Environmental Protection Agency (EPA), chlorine gas can cause severe irritation to the eyes, the upper respiratory tract, and lungs.